-- The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Executive Director for Equity to be appropriate.
+- The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Dean of the College to be appropriate.
 If any proceeding is recorded, such recording will be retained through the end of the appeal period, the Accused Student has the right to review such recording prior to the appeal deadline, upon request.

 One purpose of the student conduct system is that of an educational process, to guide students toward understanding consequences of decision making.
 When found responsible for violation of policy, the outcome will include sanction(s) imposed as a consequence of behavior.

 - The following sanctions may be imposed upon any student found to have violated the Code of Student Conduct:

 - Warning—A notice in writing to the student that the student is violating or has violated specified regulation(s) of the Student Code.
 Students who receive a warning are reminded of the need to be familiar and comply with all College policies.